pavelkryukov/AoAoAoTT/readme.md

 AoAoAoTT provides AoS and SoA containers interchangeable between each other in terms of interfaces.

+More details are discussed in this talk (in Russian): [Interchangeable AoS and SoA containers, _C++ Russia 2021_](https://cppconf.ru/en/talks/interchangeable-aos-and-soa-containers/).

 ## Motivation

 [Array of Structures and Structure of Arrays](https://en.wikipedia.org/wiki/AOS_and_SOA) are two ways to arrange a sequence of records in computer memory.